jmgustasson/semanticky/curriculum_walker/README.md

 The Curriculum Walker semantic JSON operator (v4.0)

+FOREWARD:
+ANY SAMPLES?
+Yes, there are two test output sets in the v4 design directory.
+One set is in Markdown, and the other, in Jupyter notebook format.
+I'll be making more of these in the future.
+You can make your own, too (read on)...

 Ever wish you could "ramp up" quickly in a new programming domain?
 Tired of going through the slow progression of traditional learning texts, and can't wait to start writing real programs, but you don't